gazebosim/gz-gui/tutorials/03_plugins.md

 ### Publisher

-Publish messages on an Gazebo Transport topic.
+Publish messages on a Gazebo Transport topic.

 1. Listen to string messages on the `/echo` topic: